chembl/surechembl-data-client/README.md

 Please clone this repository to your local environment and follow the instructions below.

 Released under the MIT license.
-Access to the SureChEMBL data must be obtained from EBI-EMBL.
+Access to the SureChEMBL data must be obtained from EMBL-EBI.

 # Installation